Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 Remember the Archimedes principle states that the upthrust or buoyant force is equal to the weight of the displaced fluid.
 In the case of a balloon, the displaced fluid is air.

 First let's imagine a scenario where we have a large balloon and just fill it with air.
 The weight acting downwards consists of the weight of the balloon plus the weight of the air inside.
-However the buoyancy force is the weight of the displaced air (which is approximately the same as the weight of the air inside the balloon, because the displaced air has the same volume).
+However the buoyancy force is the weight of the displaced air (which is approximately the same as the weight of the air inside the balloon, because the displaced air has the same volume, neglecting the volume of the balloon material).

-So the force acting downwards = balloon weight + weight of air inside balloon
+So the force acting downwards = weight of balloon + weight of air inside balloon

 Now imagine we make the balloon large so that it has a lot of space inside.